-After more than fifty years as a pediatric surgeon, Dr. Louise Schnaufer's career is still full of excitement and innovation.
+Dr. Louise Schnaufer held a career full of excitement and innovation as a pediatric surgeon for more than 50 years.
 In 2001 she traveled to the Democratic Republic of Congo and Rwanda with the Doctors On Call for Service Foundation (DOCS), to train surgeons in her specialist skills.
-She describes the trip as the most exciting thing she has ever done.
+She described the trip as the most exciting thing she has ever done.

 Louise Schnaufer was born in 1925 in Towson, Maryland.
 She attended the Woman's Medical College of Pennsylvania and graduated with her M.D. degree in 1951.
 She completed a surgical residency at Union Memorial Hospital in Baltimore in 1955, and a residency in pediatric surgery with Dr. C. Everett Koop, (who later served as U.S. Surgeon General).
 Dr. Schnaufer joined Johns Hopkins Hospital in 1960, and in 1963, she helped establish the first pediatric surgical unit at the hospital.
 She was also part of the pediatric staff at Union Memorial Hospital and Greater Baltimore Medical Center.